 Solar Together

-Solar Together is a group buying scheme for solar panels and batteries that operates in local council regions in the UK.
-The scheme aims to make solar power more affordable and accessible for homeowners and small businesses within the UK, and is an increasingly popular way of funding solar panels
+Solar Together is a group buying scheme for solar panels and batteries which operates in various regions of the UK.
+The scheme aims to make solar power more affordable and accessible for homeowners and small businesses within the UK.

-Residents and tenants with their landlord’s permission living in a participating council area can register, and solar panel providers then bid for the opportunity to install a group’s solar panels.
-The process usually results in a competitive installation price, which tends to be lower than an individual household’s quote.
+The scheme is available to homeowners and tenants with their landlord’s permission who live in participating council areas.
+After interested parties register, solar panel providers then bid for the opportunity to install a group’s solar panels.
+This auction format results in a competitive installation price, which reduces the costs compared to an individual household’s quote.

 What does the scheme cover?

-Depending on the local authority, the installers’ offers, and the number of households in the group, savings on solar panel installation can vary.
-However, you can expect to pay between 30% and 35% less than the average for solar panels.
+The savings you can make vary depending on the local authority, the number of households in the group and the installers’ offers.
+However, through this scheme, you can expect to pay between 30 and 40 per cent less than the average cost of solar panels.

 Where does this scheme apply?